katzenpost/katzenpost/drafts/deaddrop.rst

 2. Overview
 ===========

-A client possesing the dead drop address sends a message to a dead drop just like a normal Katzenpost message [KATZMIXE2E]_.
+A client possessing the dead drop address sends a message to a dead drop just like a normal Katzenpost message [KATZMIXE2E]_.
 However the receiver of the message uses the dead drop Kaetzchen service to retrieve messages by sending one or more SURBs to the dead drop.